abdusco/abdus.dev/src/posts/monitor-clipboard/monitor-clipboard.md

 ## Getting clipboard contents

 [Windows clipboard][win32_using_clipboard] has a concept called ["clipboard format"][win32_clipboard_formats].
 When you copy something, (depending on application) the payload is also attached a bunch of metadata, allowing the it to be used in various scenarios.
 For example, when you copy a table from a webpage, you have the option to paste it as plain text, or paste it in Excel and have it formatted as a table.
-You can copy files, images, screenshots into the clipboard and each payload gets stored formatted (again, depending on how the application set the clipboard contents).
+You can copy files, images, screenshots into the clipboard and each payload gets stored formatted (again, depending on how the application sets the clipboard content).

-Therefore, if we want to get clipboard contents, we need to specify which format we want in.
+Therefore, if we want to get the clipboard contents, we need to specify which format we want in.
 Right now we'll be dealing with:

 :::table
 |Format|Value|Description|